xan105/Aion-Launcher/README.md

 Caveats
 -------

-- Launcher doesn’t ask for admin rights like the original launcher does so you might have some problem if aion is installed in a admin restricted folder like `C:\Program Files`.
+- Launcher doesn’t ask for admin rights like the original launcher does.
+So you might have some problem if Aion is installed in an admin restricted folder like `C:\Program Files`.

 - To know when there is a new update this launcher scrap the gameforge http update server.<br/>
-Sometimes gameforge employee will push the update files there before increasing the number version reported to the official launcher.<br/>
+Sometimes Gameforge will push the update files there before increasing the number version reported to the official launcher.<br/>
 This can cause my launcher to update the game before the official launcher does.<br/>
 The official launcher appears to be checking if your local version number is equivalent to the remote last version instead of checking if it is equivalent or superior.<br/>
-So in this specific case after updating if you then launch the official launcher it will tell you that you need to update and if you do you will actually revert back to the previous version xD.
+So in this specific case after updating, if you then launch the official launcher, it will tell you that you need to update and if you do you will actually revert back to the previous version xD.

 - Because we are scrapping to find the last available version, it might take a while.